 I don't live in Hawaii, but I've visited it six times.
 Every place in Hawaii is beautiful, but there aren't very many "cheap" places to stay.
 The prices are high because it's so popular.
 However, you can avoid paying high prices by avoiding the most popular places and going to places that aren't as touristy.
 One of the lower-cost places is the eastern side of the big island of Hawaii (Hilo), which is the rainy side of the island.
 The Hilo area has affordable accommodations, and there's a beautiful rain forest and waterfalls.
 The hiking is great, as is the snorkeling.
 And you can drive over to Kona, on the western side of the island, if you want more sunshine, and then be back at Hilo at night.
-Also, the big island has the volcano, which is amazing. about 7 years ago
+Also, the big island has the volcano, which is amazing. over 7 years ago

 If you are going to visit any Island and enjoy Sun, Surf, Wind, Culture & Food, It is Definetly Maui.
 I have live on Maui for 28 years and we host lots of Brazilians for the World Xterra Race in October.